Sindvero/SuperVM/README.md

 You should see an executable main.

-Then, you just need to find a object file to run it (*e.g.* 2048.obj)
+Then, you just need to find an object file to run it (*e.g.* 2048.obj)